thuml/LogME/README.md

 # Citation

-If you find it useful, please cite the following paper:
+If you find the code useful, please cite the following papers:

 ```
 @inproceedings{you_logme:_2021,
 	title = {LogME: Practical Assessment of Pre-trained Models for Transfer Learning},
 	booktitle = {ICML},
 	author = {You, Kaichao and Liu, Yong and Wang, Jianmin and Long, Mingsheng},
+	year = {2021}
+}

+@article{you_ranking_2021,
+	title = {Ranking and Tuning Pre-trained Models: A New Paradigm of Exploiting Model Hubs},
+	journal = {arXiv:2110.10545 [cs]},
+	author = {You, Kaichao and Liu, Yong and Wang, Jianmin and Jordan, Michael I. and Long, Mingsheng},
 	year = {2021}
 }
 ```